ScalHive/Interview-Tasks/front_end_task/README.md

 3. Add basic routing – make browser's back button work properly; open overlay based on URL.

+### Task-3
+#### Requirements
+1. Fork project https://github.com/dataengi/crm-seed-ui and clone it locally
+2. Fix one of issues https://github.com/dataengi/crm-seed-ui/issues
+3. Add link to your fork in SOLUTION.md file of main project and explanation of your fix.
+4. Make pull request on main project

 ## Coding Standards
 When working on the project use consistent coding style.
 Try to follow what's already defined in Chisel (EditorConfig, stylelint, ESLint).
 You can also check guidelines like [Code Guide](http://codeguide.co/) or [CSS Guidelines](http://cssguidelin.es/).